calebsimmons/hungry_monsters/alon/README.md

 Creating a model:
 ---

-Model is written in SBML-shorthand.
-Here is the [specification](http://www.staff.ncl.ac.uk/d.j.wilkinson/software/sbml-sh/all.html).
+The model is written in SBML-shorthand.
+Here is the [language specification](http://www.staff.ncl.ac.uk/d.j.wilkinson/software/sbml-sh/all.html).

-To model the reaction `A > B`:
+For examle, to model the reaction `A > B` from the file `sample.mod`:

     @model:2.4.1=MyModel
     @compartments